 Access to the Parker Local system is available via DMR or DSTAR.

-You can access the Parker Local system via Brandmeister DMR talk group 310844.
+You can access the Parker Local system via DMR on XLX720-C in DMRGateway mode from your hotspot.
 This talk group is statically linked to time slot 2 across the K0PRA DMR repeaters.

-You can access the Parker Local system via DSTAR on DCS376-C. Feel free to link the VHF N0KEG or UHF K0PRA DSTAR machines to DCS376-C for access to the Parker Local system.
+You can access the Parker Local system via DSTAR on DCS720-C. Feel free to link the Mestaa’ėhehe Mountan K0PRA DSTAR machine to DCS720-C for access to the Parker Local system.

 Access the Colorado Mega system via DMR, DSTAR, C4FM or Wires-X.

-You can access the Colorado Mega system via Brandmeister DMR talk group 310759.
+You can access the Colorado Mega system via DMR on XLX720-D in DMRGateway mode from your hotspot.
 This talk group is statically linked to time slot 1 across the K0PRA DMR repeaters.

 Colorado Mega Reflector Tips and Tricks:

-- Use ITU standard phonetics during check in – In the event of some packet loss across a link, letters like V T and E will all sound the same.
-Victor, Tango and Echo will sound much different.
-Please use standard phonetics when checking into nets on a linked digital system.
+- Use ITU standard phonetics during check in – Please use standard phonetics when checking into nets on a multimode digital system.

-- Brandmeister – The vast majority of the time, traffic between the Colorado Mega system and Brandmeister will go through Master Server 3102.
-In order to keep points of failure to a minimum, if coming through Brandmeister connect your hotspot to 3102.
-There are known performance issues between 3102 and some other BM master servers.
+- Brandmeister – The vast majority of the time, traffic between the Colorado Mega system and Brandmeister will go through Master Server 3103.
+In order to keep points of failure to a minimum, if coming through Brandmeister connect your hotspot to 3103.
+There are known performance issues with the Brandmeister links, whenever possible link directly into our system.

 - Register a DMR ID – Even if you are using a mode other than DMR, the DMR ID database is used for call sign lookups on the dashboards and call routing.
+If you do not have a DMR ID, your callsign will not be visible to most of the system.
 It’s free and easy to register a DMR ID to be linked to your call sign.
 Visit https://www.radioid.net/register#! for more details.